 My Zucchini Frittata has a delicate texture of eggs and cream and is finished with a golden puffed top of savory melted cheeses.
 A versatile dish that makes a great breakfast, lunch, or dinner.
-Incredibly delicious and creamy in texture, this Zucchini Frittata is undeniably the best.
+This zucchini frittata is undeniably the best.

-Don’t get me wrong, the stovetop method works, but I’ve found the frittata puffs and settles better baking in the oven.
-The trick is to place a rack on the upper third position of the oven.
-The first position is too close to the broiler, but the second is perfect.
-This doesn’t brown the bottom too much and is the perfect height for a quick minute (or less) broil to finish the dish.
+This method doesn’t brown the bottom too much and it's the perfect height for a quick minute (or less) broil to finish the dish.
 I don’t like pale egg dishes.
-I know some chefs think that no color on omelets, eggs, or frittatas is optimal, but maybe they haven’t tried this.
+I know some chefs think that no color on omelets, eggs, or frittatas is optimal, but I guess I have to politely disagree.

 Using the right pan is crucial.
-Because I use a dozen eggs, a large 12” cast iron skillet works best.
-I have a beautifully seasoned pan which is naturally nonstick.
-Of course, you could use a heavy nonstick oven proof skillet as well.
+Because I use a dozen large eggs, a large 12” cast iron skillet works best.
+I have a beautifully seasoned pan which is perfect for the job.
+Of course, you could use a heavy nonstick ovenproof skillet as well.

 - By sautéing, you’re creating flavor as the zucchini mixes and browns slightly with the onions.

-- Using half olive oil and half butter adds flavor.
+Using both olive oil and butter adds flavor.

-- Using heavy cream is a must for delivering a beautiful creamy rather than spongy texture.
+Using heavy cream is a must for delivering a beautiful creamy rather than spongy texture.
 Trust me, you need heavy cream here.

 Sautéing the onions with the zucchini for about 10 minutes softens and releases flavor.
 It also evaporates most of the water from the zucchini eliminating the step of squeezing water out prior to cooking.
-I’ve never done that by the way.

-- Baking the frittata in the oven rather than stovetop produces a perfectly cooked and set result.
+Baking the frittata in the oven rather than cooking it on the stovetop produces a perfectly cooked zucchini frittata.

-After making and tasting this frittata, I texted my husband using the voice option and told him…
+After making this frittata, I texted my husband using the voice option and told him…

 “I just made the most incredibly delicious freaking awesome Zucchini Frittata!”